ThothLogos/imgtkr/README.md

 - __Server TODOs:__

-  - Need to sanity-check the URL array, parse for valid URL formatting.
-How to handle entries that are invalid?
-Best-effort?
-  - Need cleanup process to remove `tempdir` and images.
+  - Add JSON parse message for a "getlatest" from the client.
+Allow client to re-download the last archive.
+  - Allow client to request a specific historic zip by name
   - Need to trap server's failure and do cleanup/graceful shutdown.
+  - Need to manage and prune the zip history folder - keep last n.
   - Can we simplify the shared volume situation?
 Does nginx even need modification now?
   - Stress test, run the client script with hundreds of requests - try to double/triple-run before conclusion, etc.